wsgavin/osxinit/README.md

 # OS X Setup

 These are a set of scripts I've created to setup my OS X box.
 I've learned quite a bit from other folks dotfiles and install scripts and do my best to provide acknowledgments.
-Essentially Mathias Bynens has been the major contributor.
+Essentially Mathias Bynens has been the major influence.
 His dotfile can be found here https://github.com/mathiasbynens/dotfiles.

 There's an order to the scripts.